NVIDIA-RTX/NVIGI-Core/docs/GpuSchedulingForAI.md

 Care should be taken when integrating NVIGI into an existing application that is also using a D3D object wrapper like Streamline.
 The queue/device parameters passed to NVIGI must be the **native** objects, not the app-level wrappers.
 In the case of Streamline, this means using `slGetNativeInterface` to retrieve the base interface object before passing it to NVIGI.

 ### Limitations
 Note that CUDA Compute In Graphics contexts are not compatible with compute-only CUDA contexts.
-In particular, accessing CUDA pointers outside of the CUDA context that created them may cause CUDA API errors, which if not handled can causes crashes.
+In particular, accessing CUDA pointers outside of the CUDA context that created them may cause CUDA API errors, which if not handled can cause crashes.
 So using multiple CUDA contexts in a game is not recommended.
 CUDA virtual memory and cudaMallocAsync are also not supported.

 ## UnrealEngine 5 example code